ihotray/rulengd/docs/functionspec.md

 ### Read Recipe

+Because of restrictions in UCI, there are limits to the complexity of the UCI rules.
+To offer more configuration options, rulengd supports JSON recipes, describing if-then-that logic.

+#### Why

+The UCI configuration file offers the possibility to configure simple rules, but to create more complex rules with multiple dependencies and invokes through UCI would be convoluted, make for messy configurations that are difficult to read and parse.
+To support more complex rules, rulengd may also read JSON recipes, representing more advanced if-then-that logic in a cleaner, easier to parse way.

+#### How

-Similarily to UCI rules, JSON recipes are found by reading the UCI configuration file, by iterating all the sections of type `rule`, for the configuration file specified by the `-r` flag.
-The UCI configurations is passed as the third argument, `package`, to the `ruleng_process_json(3)` method.
-On an encountered rule with a `recipe` option, the rule will be processed to a `struct ruleng_json_rule`.
+Similarily to UCI rules, JSON recipes are found by reading the UCI configuration file, by iterating all the sections of type `rule`.
+On an encountered rule with a `recipe` option, providing the path to a JSON recipe, the recipe found at that path will be processed to a rule, represented by the structure `struct ruleng_json_rule`.

 ```